 The main risks in financial reporting are that either financial statements do not present a true and fair view due to inadvertent or intentional errors (fraud) or the publication of financial statements is not done on a timely basis.
 These risks may reduce investor confidence or cause reputational damage and may have legal consequences including banking regulatory interventions.
 A lack of fair presentation arises when one or more financial statement amounts or disclosures contain misstatements (or omissions) that are material.
 Misstatements are deemed material if they could individually or collectively, influence economic decisions that users make on the basis of the financial statements.

-To confine those risks of financial reporting, management of the Group has established ICOFR with the aim of providing reasonable but not absolute assurance against material misstatements.
-The design of the ICOFR is based on the internal control framework established in Internal Control – Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (“COSO”) in 1992.
+To confine those risks of financial reporting, management of the Group has established ICOFR with the aim of providing reasonable but not absolute assurance against material misstatements and conducted an assessment of the effectiveness of the Group’s internal control over financial reporting based on the framework established in Internal Control – Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 COSO recommends the establishment of specific objectives to facilitate the design and evaluate adequacy of a control system.
 As a result in establishing ICOFR, management has adopted the following financial statement objectives:

 - Existence – assets and liabilities exist and transactions have occurred.

 - Completeness – all transactions are recorded, account balances are included in the financial statements.

 - Valuation – assets, liabilities and transactions are recorded in the financial reports at the appropriate amounts.

 - Rights and Obligations and ownership – rights and obligations are appropriately recorded as assets and liabilities.

 - Presentation and disclosures – classification, disclosure and presentation of financial reporting is appropriate.

 - Safeguarding of assets – unauthorized acquisitions, use or disposition of assets is prevented or detected in a timely manner.